 Esports was a hobby many dismissed as not serious.
 Yet, competitive video gaming evolved and as players became keener to show off their skills, so did the demand for esports grow.
-Nobody was really sure how the industry would develop in the early days, with scepticism still reigning.
+Nobody was really sure how the industry would develop in the early days, with skepticism still reigning.
 Today, though, entire esports teams have turned millionaires out of their passion for video gaming.

 Whether you look at Dota 2, League of Legends, Call of Duty, or another esports title, you can see many success stories there.
 We introduce you to the highest-earning esports teams factoring in their branding but mostly focusing on their ability to generate revenue through conquering esports events.